 Quantify all critical improvements that your customers want to achieve.

 Then they deliver that improvement to their customer.
 The improvement is what their customer is paying them to deliver.
 When they do, they become their customer’s partners.

 Deliver to their actual needs, not some generic need.
 We find it critical to have the skill to identify, specify, and deliver the specific needs of the customer.
 The needs of a banker are specific to the trade.
 The needs of a mobile phone network operator are specific to that trade.
 Aquire the skill set to both identify, specify and deliver the general needs as well as the specific to trade needs.

 10. The improvement should be free from solutions.

-The improvements should define 'which functions' need specific types of improvement, and by how much.
-This requirements statement is done without stating the solution needed to get there.
+The improvements should define 'which functions' need specific types of improvement and by how much.
+This requirements statement is made without stating the solution needed to get there.